adamthomson/adamthomson/README.md

 ***
 <br />

-**Are you in New Zealand, Canada, Europe or Thailand?
-Let's grab a coffee or beer sometime!** 🍻
+**In New Zealand, Canada, Europe or Thailand?** Let's grab a coffee or beer sometime! 🍻

 <!--